MariaOcete/english_web-readme/README.md

 # English Learning Platform

-**Full-Stack Web Application** designed to help students improve their English skills while allowing teachers to manage and review student submissions.
+**Full-Stack Web Application** designed to help students improve their English skills while allowing teachers to review student submissions.
 Built with **Java (Spring Boot)**, **MySQL**, and a responsive frontend in **HTML, CSS, and JavaScript**.